Krishiv111/liverpoolkm/_posts/2023-04-05-AP_computers_networks.md

 - OS: 11.7.4 MacOS BigSUR

 Define or describe usage of Computer using Computer Programs.
 Pictures are preferred over a lot of text.
 Use your experience.
-- Input devices
+- Input devices  lets the user to the input
-- Output devices
+- Output devices toward the output or the outcome
-- Program File
+- Program File what is ued to have in order to have code embedd
-- Program Code
+- Program Code Python java or sql or C++ code in order to run different things.
-- Processes
+- Processes A file that can be executed by the potral
 - Ports
 - Data File
-- Inspect Running Code
+- Inspect Running Code A code of a program that is ran and can be inspected to view actual paramerters.
-- Inspect Variables
+- Inspect Variables To show that  show within running code.

 ![]({{site.baseurl}}/images/INPUT.png "https://github.com/fastai/fastpages")